Doublematt/LoginForm/README.md

 ## Setup

-Clone the repository and run it in any java IDE (for example IntelliJ).
+Clone the repository and run it in Eclipse.

 ## Goal of project